Steak is one of the best things you can make in your Instant Pot.

 The answer to this question depends on a series of variable factors.

 First, we have the shape of the steak.
 Are you cooking an entire piece or will you cube/shred the meat?

-If you’re cooking an entire piece (like for this beef steak with gravy), you should also decide on the result you’re aiming for (rare, medium, or well-done).
+If you’re cooking an entire piece (like this Instant Pot roast beef), you should also decide on the result you’re aiming for (rare, medium, or well-done).
 Still, regardless of the case, you shouldn’t use thick pieces (about 1 to 2 inches is enough) - the heat must be able to penetrate the meat from top to bottom.